Modeling Nonstationary Extremal Dependence via Deep Spatial Deformations: Inference

-\paragraph{Gradient score matching} \cite{de2018high} studied a computationally efficient inference method for Brown--Resnick $r$-Pareto processes that utilizes gradient score matching.
-The gradient score matching (GSM) method was developed by \cite{hyvarinen2005estimation} to estimate models for which the density cannot be easily normalized.
-The pivotal idea is that the normalizing constant in (\ref{eq:likelihood}), i.e., the multivariate integral $\Lambda\left(\excReg; \estimand\right)$, disappears when taking the gradient of the log-densities, i.e., $\nabla_{\z} \log \rPpdf(\z; \estimand) = \nabla_{\z} \log \lambda(\z; \estimand)$, which eliminates the need to compute the multivariate integral $\Lambda\left(\excReg; \estimand\right)$.
+\paragraph{Gradient score matching.} \cite{de2018high} studied a computationally efficient inference method for Brown--Resnick $r$-Pareto processes that utilizes gradient score matching (GSM).
+The GSM method was developed by \cite{hyvarinen2005estimation} to estimate models for which the density cannot be easily normalized.
+The pivotal idea is that the normalizing constant in (\ref{eq:likelihood}), i.e., the multivariate integral $\Lambda\left(\excReg; \estimand\right)$, disappears when taking the gradient of the log-density, i.e., $\nabla_{\z} \log \rPpdf(\z; \estimand) = \nabla_{\z} \log \lambda(\z; \estimand)$, which eliminates the need to compute the multivariate integral $\Lambda\left(\excReg; \estimand\right)$.
 Hence, \cite{de2018high} proposed minimizing a divergence measure, defined by the expected (weighted) squared distance between the model score function and the true data generating score function, i.e.,

 where $\bm{\psi}_0$ and $\bm{f}_0$ denote the true dependence parameters and true warping, respectively, $\tildebw: \excReg \rightarrow \mathbb{R}_{+}^D$ is a positive weight function, and $\otimes$ denotes the componentwise product.
 Under some boundary and differentiability conditions imposed on the weight function, \cite{de2018high} showed that the empirical version of (\ref{eq:GSM_theo}) is, up to an additive constant, equal to